Glossary of Retirement

 Basic State Pension

-The basic level of pension you receive from the State, depending on the number of years in which you have made qualifying National Insurance contributions.
+The basic level of pension paid by the State, depending on the number of years you’ve made qualifying National Insurance contributions.

 C